- Archives Home →

 September 12, 2008

-Will Chotiner's Law Work in 2008?Murray Chotiner, who successfully managed Nixon's campaigns in 1950 and 1968, was the Ty Cobb of political campaigning, a ruthless and brilliant exponent of the philosophy that "politics is war."
-What would he think about this year' el...
+Will Chotiner's Law Work in 2008?Murray Chotiner was the Ty Cobb of political campaigning, a ruthless and brilliant exponent of the philosophy that "politics is war."
+What would he think about this year' election?

 -